 The Index of Leftness (Rightness) of Economy – IL(R)E – is an indicator annually being published by the Institute of Economics since 2014.
-At the initial stage, the Index was calculated for the Eastern Europe and Central Asia (EECA), and for selected developed countries (37 nations in total).
-Another 25 countries with different level of economic development and representing various regions of the world were added in Report for 2015, and the number of observed countries had reached 62.
-2016 research covers 95 countries.
+At the initial stage, the Index was calculated for the Eastern Europe and Central Asia (EECA), and for some selected developed countries (37 nations in total).
+Another 25 countries with different level of economic development and representing various regions of the world are added in Report for 2015, and the number of observed countries has reached 62.

 = = =

 All the governments and – regardless their predominant political-economic ideology – all the political groups proclaim the improvement of people's well-being as their ultimate goal.
 According to the left-wing political-economic ideology, the “shortest” path to achieve this goal is through more active government regulation, and to the right-wing ideology – through more economic freedom (economic self-regulation).
 The permanent competition between these two philosophies is one of the main driving forces of political-economic progress in modern world.